Osei Kyei-Mensah-Bonsu

-Osei Kyei Mensah Bonsu (previously known as Lawrence Addae and born on February 3, 1957) is a Ghanaian urban planner and politician.
+Osei Kyei Mensah Bonsu (previously known as Lawrence Addae; born on February 3, 1957) is a Ghanaian urban planner and politician.
 He was the majority leader in the Ghanaian Parliament until he stepped down on 21 February 2024 and is the Minister for Parliamentary Affairs in Ghana.
 He is the longest serving lawmaker in Ghana.

 Early life and education

 Osei Kyei-Mensah Bonsu was born on Sunday, February 3, 1957.
 He hails from Bremang-Afrancho, a town in Kumasi, Ashanti Region.
 In 1982, he graduated from the Kwame Nkrumah University of Science and Technology with a Bachelor of Science degree in Urban Planning.
 He is a Development Planner/Architect/Quantity Surveyor.

 Political career

 Osei Kyei Mensah is a member of the New Patriotic Party.
 He first became a member of the Parliament in January 1997, representing the people of Old Tafo, in the Suame Constituency of the Ashanti Region.
 He has kept his seat since then, representing his constituency in the 2nd, 3rd, 4th, 5th, 6th, 7th and 8th Parliaments of the 4th Republic of Ghana.
 He was the chairperson for the Special Budget, House, and Business Committees.
 He was also a member of the Finance, Mines and Energy Standing Orders and Selection Committees.
 He criticized the Speaker of the Ghanaian Parliament, Alban Bagbin, for suspending parliamentary proceedings to attend the 2023 National Development Conference hosted by the Church of Pentecost.

 In August 2023, he provided a prediction that 70% of the NPP voters who will vote in the flagbearer super delegate congress will be in favor of the Vice President Bawumia After the election was over, Bawumia took the lead with 68% which was nearly 70% as predicted.
 The Suame member of parliament, Osei Kyei-Mensah-Bonsu, in February 2024 formally announced his retirement from his position as majority leader.